rbenv/rbenv-vars/README.md

 Use the `rbenv vars` command to print all environment variables in the order they'll be set.

+If using Phusion Passenger, specify the `passenger_ruby`directive to point at the shims directory:

+    passenger_ruby /home/user/.rbenv/shims/ruby;

 ## Version History

 **1.2.0** (January 9, 2013)